Topo4GPS for Android — Getting Started

 First Launch & Trial

-When you first open Topo4GPS, you'll be asked to accept the licence agreement, after which you can choose to start a free 3-day trial or purchase the full map straight away.
+When you first open Topo4GPS, you'll be asked to accept the licence agreement, after which you can choose to start a free 24-hour trial or purchase the full map straight away.

 | 1 |